Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 1. Thin Cord (0.8–2 mm)

-If you love handmade jewellery, keychains, or fine decorative designs, then this cord is perfect for you.
+If you love handmade jewelry, keychains, or fine decorative designs, then this cord is perfect for you.
 While it requires a bit more patience and control, it lets you create fine knots and precise patterns with a neat finish.

 2. Medium Cord (3–4 mm)